Detect Heart Risk Before It Strikes

 Why Should You Take thehs-CRP Test?

-• Elevated Cardiac Risk (10%-20% Chance in 10 Years):
+• Detect Elevated Cardiac Risk (10 – 20 % risk in 10 years):

 • Prevent Secondary Heart Attacks:

-• Diagnose Inflammatory Diseases:
+• Identify Chronic Inflammatory Diseases:

-• Age-Related Risk Factors:
+• Age-Related Inflammation Awareness:

 hs-CRP.jpg